Spacecloudsky/mtn_telecom_sql_analysis/README.md

 CSV/Excel	Source data format

 Key Insights (Summary)
-Customers above 50 consume more data and generated more income.
+Customers above 50 years of age consume more data and generated more income.

-Android device users consumed more data and generated more support tickets
+Android device users consumed more data and generated more support tickets(Chart displayed on Streamlit and plotly express)